Tabletop RPG advice for little dragons

 Charisma is much more than charm, but sometimes a lack of charm is the best example.
 A gruff warrior who’s been through countless battles and knows how to protect themself may be dismissed initially because of a poor first impression or sometimes overshadowed by stronger personalities.

 A great example of this type of character is Sandor Clegane, better known as The Hound in Game of Thrones.
 He’s strong, but far from the strongest on the show, and he regularly punches above his weight when dealing with a difficult foe.
-However severe facial scarring led to ostracization throughout his life, so he never developed great social skills.
+However, severe facial scarring led to ostracization throughout his life, so he never developed great social skills.
 He tends to shy away from social encounters but knows exactly what to do in a fight.

 Sometimes low Charisma isn’t a problem for a character so much as it’s just not something they rely on.
-These characters aren’t great in social situations, but rather than let that be a handicap, they just play to their strengths and focus on what they’re good at.
+These characters aren’t great in social situations, but rather than let that be a handicap, they play to their strengths and focus on what they’re good at.

 An example of this more nuanced type of character would be Rei from Star Wars.
-Rei is not winning any awards for her personality or social skills, but it hardly matters—people realize quickly that she’s great at doing things her way and they follow her because she gets results, not because she wins people over with charisma.
+Rei is not winning any awards for her personality or social skills, but it hardly matters—people realize that she’s great at doing things her way and follow her because she gets results, not because she wins people over with charisma.
 In many ways, this is exactly how a high-Wisdom character would behave with this skill set.

 Charisma

-A high-Charisma character is going to jump in quickly to handle disagreements and calm things down when people are riled up.
+A high-Charisma character will jump in quickly to handle disagreements and calm things down when people are riled up.
 They know how to make introductions and win favor, and are typically generous with the people around them (or, at least, the people they want to garner favor with).
-They’ll rarely get flustered in a social situation and will often try to talk their way out of tense situations.
+They’ll rarely get flustered in a social situation and often try to talk their way out of tense situations.
 It’s up in the air whether it’s better to be loved or feared, but high-Charisma characters will try for one of those.

 Classes likely to have a high Charisma include: